 We offer in-person therapy services for those living in the greater Phoenix area, and we also offer online counseling services for individuals residing anywhere in Arizona.
 All online therapy sessions use secure videoconferencing technology.

-10613 N Hayden Rd, Ste J-103
+10613 N Hayden Rd, Ste J-100 & J-103

 Scottsdale, AZ 85260

-The cost for mental therapy in Arizona varies on the provider and if you utilize insurance.
+- How much does therapy cost and do you take insurance?The cost for mental therapy in Arizona varies on the provider and if you make use of insurance.

 At Claibourne Counseling, we do not bill insurance directly, we are considered an out-of-network provider.
 Some insurance companies will reimburse a portion of the sessions if the plan allows – it just depends on what the out-of-network coverage is.
 We encourage you to call your provider to determine your coverage benefit.

 Prices range from $170 to $190 per 50-minute session and $270 to $290 per 80-minute session.
 Family and couples therapy costs the same per session as individual therapy.
 Cash, credit cards, and HSA debit cards are accepted.